EPC and landlords 2026: The new rules, costs and what you need to do

 Possibly.
 It seems likely that some landlords will sell up rather than pay to improve their properties.

-Can properties with high EPC ratings get better mortgages?
+Can properties with high EPC ratings get better mortgage rates?

-If your property has a high EPC rating (this varies but generally an EPC rating of A or B) you may get access to green mortgages.
-Some lenders will give you access to lower interest rates or cashback and bigger loans if your home meets a minimum energy-efficiency level.
+Yes, potentially.
+If your property has a high EPC rating (generally A or B) you may get access to green mortgages, which may give you access to lower rates or cashback and bigger loans.

 While other lenders offer lower rates or cashback if you make energy-efficiency improvements or if you take out additional borrowing to pay for measures to improve your home’s energy efficiency.
-Find out more in our guide on Green mortgages
+Find out more in our guide on Green mortgages.
+However, green mortgages aren’t always the cheapest option, so always speak to a fee-free mortgage broker to explore all your options.

 Subscribe